jaivox/speech/jaivox/apps/spanish/README_spanish.txt

 These are referenced in a configuration file spanish.conf.

+(You do not need to generate the files since they are already generated.
-To create the Spanish example, the first step is to create the program using
+But if you want to reate the Spanish example, the first step is to create the program using
 	com.jaivox.tools.Jvgen spanish/spanish.conf

-This creates the spanish/es directory.
+This creates the spanish/es directory.)

+We have modified the programs in spanish/es to create spanish/es_saved.
+In the following, assume you are working in the es_saved directory.

 Some further modifications of the files here is necessary because we need to use a different audio model for Spanish.